Investin-pro/Investin_docs/docs/investor.md

 * Management fee

-    A 2% upfront management fee is deducted on each successful investment out of which 1% is given to the manager who uses the fees to manage expenses of running the fund which includes transferring tokens to fund contract and calling swap functions to trade using amm's.
-The management fee won't be deducted if the investor withdraws their investment before the manager moves tokens to their fund contract.
+    A 2% upfront management fee is deducted on each successful investment out of which 1% is given to the manager who uses the fees to manage expenses of running the fund.
+This includes transferring tokens to fund contract and calling swap functions to trade using AMMs.
+The management fee will not be deducted if the investor withdraws their investment before the manager moves tokens to their fund contract.

 * Performance fee

-    The managers can only collect their performance fee if they reach the minimum return on investment they set, this minimum ROI is range bound and can be anywhere between 5-50%.
-If the manager makes less than the ROI they set, the investors won't be charged any performance fee and can withdraw at any time.
+    The managers can only collect their performance fee if they reach the minimum return on the individual's investment.
+This minimum ROI is range bound and can be anywhere between 5-40%.
+1/10th of the total fee collected by the Manager is allocated to the protocol.
+If the manager makes less than the ROI they set, the investors will not be charged any performance fee and can withdraw at any time.
 This system of reaching minimum ROI thereby only encourages managers to make more profits and creates a positive feedback loop.

 <!-- === "Solidity"